sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Added support for multi-valued RR inputs.
+For b64, that's comma-separated.
+For binary, or ascii-hex just a catentation is enough.
+(That's down to b64 padding being harder to find in the middle of a catenated input;-) Still gotta add/test the dig format.
+  This has only been tested via the [``doit2.sh``](doit2.sh) script.

 - Added a ``ekfmt`` input to ``SSL_ESNI_new_from_buffer()`` with possible values as below:

                 #define ESNI_RRFMT_GUESS     0  ///< try guess which it is
                 #define ESNI_RRFMT_ASCIIHEX  1  ///< draft-03 ascii hex value(s catenated)
                 #define ESNI_RRFMT_DIGOUT    2  ///< draft-03 possibly multi-line dig output
                 #define ESNI_RRFMT_B64TXT    3  ///< draft-02 (legacy) base64 encoded TXT

+    The dig output variant isn't yet done, and more testing is needed.

 - Modified [testclient.sh](./testclient.sh) script to first check the draft-03 RRTYPE before checking the draft-02 TXT RR.
 That needed a bit of mucking about within the